apiyarali/Transit-Analytics-Dashboard/README.md

 * Heat map of stops with most trips (sample of 100,000 data points).
 * Stops with size based on trip frequency.
-* Trips per hour by line (bar chart and line chart) of number of trips per hour for service ID with most trips.
+* Trips per hour by line (bar chart and line chart) of the number of trips per hour for service ID with most trips.
 * Transport network map

 Transit data is publicly available from [GTFS](https://transitfeeds.com/p/ttc/33).